ed-kung/CSUN-Econ-433/README.md

 - Relevance.
 Is your research question interesting or important?
 Is it relevant to the topic you're interested in studying?
 - Potential for success.
 If this were a real project, what is the chance that this proposal would result in a successful research project?
 Did you correctly identify the sources of endogeneity?
 Does your methodology properly address it?
 Is the data you requested the appropriate kind of data?

+The proposal should contain the following sections:

+- Project Description
+- Background and Motivation
+- Hypothesis
+- Proposed Methodology
+- Required Dataset

 ### Presentation

+You will present both your review article and your research proposal.
+The goal of the presentation is to inform the class about current research on the topic that you chose.

+The presentation should be around 20 minutes long with 5 minutes at the end reserved for questions.

+The presentation will be graded on the following factors:

+- Clarity.
+Was I able to understand the presentation?
+Were any parts of it confusing or hard to understand?
+Did the presenters speak clearly?
+- Professionalism.
+Were the slides professionally made?
+Did the presenters use professional language and were they appropriately dressed?
+- Participation.
+Did the entire group participate?
+- Knowledge.
+Did the group appear to have a firm grasp of the topic?
+Were they able to answer questions convincingly?